Municipal Vulnerability Project

 Through this project, the Health Department is also offering training for all City staff and residents on topics like equity, racial justice, inclusion, and why those topics matter for climate preparedness.
 Upcoming trainings will be posted on the City’s website and shared out through our social media channels.

-The Health Department is leading this project in collaboration with the Mayor’s Office, the Office of Diversity and Human Resources, and the Department of Planning, Development, and Sustainability.
+The Health Department is leading this project in collaboration with the Mayor’s Office, the Office of Diversity, Equity, & Inclusion, Human Resources, and the Department of Planning, Development, and Sustainability.

 Have questions, comments, or want to learn more?